sidney-eliot/3d-artists-handbook/content/theory/color.md

 colorfulness, saturation, purity, intensity, luminance

 ### Saturation
 Saturation is changed by tint, shade and tone.
-Saturation is the purity/ intensity/ brilliance of a color.
+Saturation is the purity / intensity / brilliance of a color.
 The higher the saturation of a color, the more vivid and intense it is.
 The lower a color’s saturation, the closer it's to pure gray on the grayscale.
 Also chroma

 ### Brilliance & Brightness
 Brilliance judged relative to the maximum brightness possible, whereas brightness is relative to the brightness of a similarly illuminated white object.